chef/chef-web-docs/content/chef_license.md

 ## Apache 2.0

-All open source Chef projects---such as Chef Infra Client, Chef Automate, or Chef InSpec---are governed by the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+All source code of our open source Chef projects---such as Chef Infra Client, Chef Automate, or Chef InSpec---are governed by the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).